-Hardworking Alaskans and American families nationwide have been affected by the recent economic troubles this country is facing.
-I do not believe that increasing taxes, during these challenging times, is in the best interest of the people.
+I believe that the best way to strengthen our economy is to reduce the tax burden on the taxpayers whenever possible.
+Hardworking Alaskans and American families nationwide have been affected by economic hardships in recent years and I do not believe increasing taxes is in the best interest of hardworking Americans.
 Therefore, I remain committed to supporting legislation which seeks to put money back in the taxpayers’ pockets.

 Today, most Americans recognize April 15th, and the entire tax filing process, for its extreme complexity and confusion.
 For too long, the IRS and the American tax code have gotten in the way of the rights of individuals and our economic recovery.
 The Federal government, particularly the Department entrusted with Americans’ hard earned tax dollars, must be held to the highest of standards.
 Unfortunately, this has not been the case for the IRS.

 In the 114th Congress, the House of Representatives has placed its focused on tackling a number of commonsense tax reforms to improve the transparency and operations of the IRS, provide much needed relief for the American taxpayer, and reduce the nation’s growing tax burden.
 I am proud to support these bills and encourage the Senate to do the same:

 - H.R.
 1058, the Taxpayer Bill of Rights Act of 2015, would provide all Americans with basic protections under the law, including the right to receive quality service from the IRS, the right to confidentiality, the right to be informed of decisions about their tax accounts, the right to challenge the IRS’ position, and the right to receive a prompt and fair response

 - H.R.
 709, Prevent Targeting at the IRS Act, would authorize the immediate termination of IRS employees who target individuals or organizations based on their political beliefs.